NiklasL1/todo-list/README.md

-# todo-list - a group project

-Todo-List - a group project by WBS Coding School
+# Todo-List - a group project by WBS Coding School

 Features:
 - Add a todo
 - Delete a single todo